A Graña: Geography

 The village is located on the Ferrol inlet, close to the naval base.
 The area is semi-urban.
 It has a port for small boats and a boat club.

 It was the first arsenal on the Ferrol inlet during the middle of the 18th century.
-On this beach the English landed in August 1800, when the campaigns of Manuel Godoy against the Portuguese took place.
+On 25 August 1800, British forces landed on the beach near A Graña and launched the unsuccessful Ferrol Expedition as part of the War of the Second Coalition.